Daniel-Yang1/Projects/Airplane Maintenance System/readme.txt

 	View.h
 	main.cc

-The printing in option 1 does not work properly.
+Please note the printing in option 1 of the executable does not work properly.